IyadKhuder/Regression/README.md

 # Regression
 This Notebook is a summary of my self-learning of the Regression models.
 I've created a demo for each model and applied it on a simple dataset.
-In this Notebook, I put multiple regression models all together, since I use the same dataset for them, so if you want to try it, you won't bother linking to Google Drive for each model.

 In this Notebook, I'm covering the following models all together since I use the same dataset for both models, so you don't bother linking to Google Drive each time: